Your Handy Guide To Preparing For Interior House Painting

 • Home Interior Painting FAQs

-5 Things To Consider Before You Start Painting
+5 Things to Consider Before You Start Painting

-1. Do You Need A Primer Coat?
+1. Do You Need a Primer Coat?

-We recommend using a primer in the following situations:
+We recommend using a primer if you’re:

-2. Best Conditions For Interior Painting
+2. Best Conditions for Interior Painting

 Plan to paint when: